 The City provides a death benefit which entitles the officer's spouse and children, or estate, to be paid 2-year's salary in the event the police officer is killed in the line of duty.

 The City offers a 457 deferred compensation plan (similar to a 401K, but contributions are made solely by the employee).
 The contributions can be invested in several different accounts.
-The contribution is deducted each pay by the City.
-Representatives from deferred compensation providers are always available for consultation.
+The contribution is deducted each pay period by the City.
+Representatives from deferred compensation providers are available for consultation.

 Employees receive three days bereavement leave for the death of an immediate family member.